-Saving energy doesn't always require using or not using something electrical.
+Saving energy doesn't always require not using electricity.
 Most windows in a home have either blinds or curtains.
 Usually, they are used to let light in or keep light out, but when on vacation, they can be a useful way to conserve heat energy.

 Lower the blinds and close the curtains when leaving for vacation.
 This simple act will keep heat from coming in during the summer and letting heat out during the winter.
 If the furnace is on and set to a lower temperature, lowering the shades and closing the curtains helps to slow the rising or lowering of the temperature in the home.

-The refrigerator is the electronic equivalent of a V-8 gas hog, sucking electricity like a chrome-covered high-performance engine.
+The refrigerator is the electronic equivalent of a large V-8 engine, sucking electricity like a high-performance car.
 An extended vacation gives you the opportunity to get rid of the food in the fridge, clean it a bit, and unplug it.
 If the house is vacant for only a few days, it's not worth the trouble to unplug the device, as much of the food will still be good upon return, but extended stays are a different story.

 Before leaving, the homeowner should unload the food and clean out the refrigerator thoroughly, leaving the doors open to air out.
-Also, placing a box of baking soda in the freezer and refrigerator will draw in the moisture and help prevent mold growth.
+Also, place a box of baking soda in the freezer and refrigerator to draw in the moisture and help prevent mold growth.
 Taking the refrigerator offline will save a significant amount of energy while nobody is home.

-As an alternative to turning off the refrigerator, the refrigerator temperature can be set around 42 degrees and the freezer around 5 degrees.
-This is enough to keep everything cold and frozen, but still save energy over the vacation period.
+As an alternative to turning off the refrigerator, set the refrigerator temperature to 42 degrees and the freezer to 5 degrees.
+This increase is enough to keep everything cold and frozen, but still save energy over the vacation period.
 As a precaution, it is a good idea to clean out the refrigerator of any leftovers, raw vegetables, and other perishables, and keep only new foods that won't spoil while the house is empty.